basecamp/bc3-api/sections/schedules.md

 Get schedule
 ------------

-* `GET /buckets/1/schedules/2.json` will return the schedule for the Basecamp with an ID of `1`.
+* `GET /buckets/1/schedules/2.json` will return the schedule for the project with an ID of `1`.

-To get the schedule ID for a Basecamp, see the [Get a Basecamp][1] endpoint's `dock` payload.
+To get the schedule ID for a project, see the [Get a project][1] endpoint's `dock` payload.
 To retrieve its schedule entries lists, see the [Get schedule entries][2] endpoint.

 ###### Example JSON Response
 <!-- START GET /buckets/1/schedules/2.json -->